nekr0z/matebook-applet/README.md

 * [Credits](#credits)

 ## Installation and setup
 The applet requires no installation as such (although you may want to add it to autorun so that it gets started automatically when you load your DE).
-However, it depends on `libappindicator` to be installed on your system, and it relies on underlying pieces of software to be installed so that it is user-accessible (more on that below).
+However, it depends on GTK+ and `libappindicator` to be installed on your system, and it relies on underlying pieces of software to be installed so that it is user-accessible (more on that below).

 Debian users can add this repo:
 ```